1892 United States presidential election in Alabama

 The 1892 United States presidential election in Alabama took place on November 8, 1892.
 All contemporary 44 states were part of the 1892 United States presidential election.
 Alabama voters chose eleven electors to the Electoral College, which selected the president and vice president.

 Alabama was won by the Democratic nominees, former President Grover Cleveland of New York and his running mate Adlai Stevenson I of Illinois.
 However, Weaver performed well in the South as he won counties in Alabama, Georgia, Mississippi, North Carolina, and Texas.
-Populists did best in Alabama, where electoral chicanery probably carried the day for the Democrats.
+Weaver was endorsed by a majority of Republicans in a fusion arrangement, while a minority of Republicans running a straight party ticket for Harrison.
+Populists did best in Alabama, where electoral chicanery probably carried the day for Democrats.

+Campaign

+Weaver won sixteen counties, five were in the Black Belt while the remainder were white counties.